 Welcome

-My current research projects focus on questions of civil-military cooperation during counterinsurgency campaigns, especially those involving political and military lines of operation whose goals and progress need to be coordinated.
-While the importance of “unity of effort” has long been established, the pervasive civil-military conflicts that emerge during COIN campaigns, and the obstacles they present to campaign success, have been largely ignored.
-I focus on the ways in which the systems designed to promote unity of effort succeed and fail, and how this impacts the development and implementation of strategy.
+My current research projects focus on questions of civil-military coordination during counterinsurgency campaigns.
+While the importance of “unity of effort” has long been established, the pervasive interagency conflict has been a recurrent theme in the history of counterinsurgency, undermining campaign effectiveness.
+I focus on the ways in which the systems designed to promote coordination succeed and fail, and how this impacts the development and implementation of strategy.

 Prior to serving at the War College, I was a visiting assistant professor in the Government Department at St. Lawrence University, in Canton, NY.
 I received my PhD in Political Science at Yale University in 2018, and my MA in Middle East History at Tel Aviv University in 2010.